edwalters99/sj-jobmatch/README.md

 - To implement global CSS variables that inherit into the individual components.
 Currently to make a change such as the background colour to the card, CSS properties would need to be amended across a few components.
 This isn't ideal.

+- Errors could be handled using Error Boundaries.
+This would capture errors anywhere in the child component tree, log those errors, and display a fallback UI.
+My current approach was to use JobMatches local state and conditional rendering.

 ---------------------------------------------------------------

 ## Screenshots